pixability/bit-envs/src/mocha/README.md

 - `tester[name].rawConfig.filesRequire` - Points to component setup files.

 ### Glob support

-In bit land you explicitly declare test files.
+In Bit land, you explicitly declare test files.
 Any glob pattern that the tester might support will be void since only the specified files will be available.